Language Requirement: None

 Academic Details

-This program will explore questions around the social justice of food equity in relationship to food production, as well as topics relating to food science, including climate change, biodiversity, and food production technology.
-A special focus of this program will allow you to explore the impact that humans have on the food system and vice versa from a social justice perspective and by comparing the European and American systems.
+This program will explore questions around the social justice of food equity in relationship to food production, as well as topics relating to food science and sustainability.
 Classes vary based on the term.
-Each term has 4 required courses, for 15-16 UO quarter credits.
-You may take an additional course for up to 20 credits.
+Each term has 4 required courses for 15-16 UO quarter credits.
+You may take a fifth course for up to 21 credits.

 Food and Culture in Italy (4 UO quarter credits) X

-Elective (Wine in Italy and the Western World; Art History; or Italian Language) X XX X
+Elective (Wine in Italy and the Western World; Art History; or Italian Language - see Italian Language and Culture for details)XXXX

 X=Required